grassrootseconomics/docs.grassecon.org/docs/cyber/eth-safari-2025.md

 - Check on-chain via explorers: Celoscan (https://celoscan.io) or Blockscout (https://explorer.celo.org).
 If you only know your ENS name, resolve it to a blockchain address at https://app.ens.domains and paste that address into the explorer.
 - Prefer hands-on help?
 Visit the Grassroots Economics booth.

+### Telegram alerts for your wallet

+- Visit https://web3alert.io/ and log in with Telegram.
+- Click "Add an alert".
+- Chain: select Celo.
+- Template: choose Address.
+- Address: set your NFC Tag wallet address (copy from your wallet or explorer).
+- Select ERC20.
+- Save alert to start receiving Telegram notifications.

 ## What you can buy with SAFARI

 - Refreshments at participating vendors